Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Results

-The result for the likelihood function is shown in Figure \ref{fig:likelihood_function}.
-The optimal value of the dark matter surface density is $\kappa_b \simeq 0.95\times 10^{-3}$, and is consistent with zero.
-Therefore, the observed distribution of supermagnified star images is consistent with no compact objects in the dark matter, with the known stellar population in the intracluster light being ideal for explaining the observations.
+The result for the likelihood function is shown in Figure \ref{fig:likelihood_function} as the solid, orange line.
+The optimal value of the dark matter surface density is consistent with zero, so the observed distribution of supermagnified star images is perfectly explained by the estimated stellar population surface density in the measured intracluster light, and is consistent with no compact objects in the dark matter.
 Figure \ref{fig:likelihood_function} shows also the $(1,2,3)\sigma$ upper limits that can be placed on any additional compact objects, if we treat the $\ln \mathcal L$ function as a $\chi^2$ function.
-The $3\sigma$ upper limit, at a confidence level of 0.3\%, is $\kappa_b < 0.019$.
-We warn that this upper limit includes only the statistical uncertainty associated with the 9 events we used, but we have not attempted to incorporate other uncertainties due to the modeling of the lenses or the mass function of the stars in the intracluster light.
-These values for the upper limits to the fraction of dark matter in compact objects should also be slightly increased when we take into account that $\sim$ 10\% of the total mass contributing to lensing is in the hot, X-ray emitting gas (note that the gas usually has a density profile that is less centrally concentrated than the dark matter in the strong lensing region).
+The $3\sigma$ upper limit, at a confidence level of 0.3\%, is $\kappa_b < 0.012$.
+We warn that this upper limit includes only the statistical uncertainty associated with the 9 events we used, but we have not incorporated other uncertainties due to the modeling of the lenses, the determination of $\kappa_\star$ or the assumed mass function of the stars in the intracluster light.
+This upper limit to the fraction of dark matter in compact objects should also be slightly increased when we take into account that $\sim$ 10\% of the total mass contributing to lensing is in the hot, X-ray emitting gas (note that the gas usually has a density profile that is less centrally concentrated than the dark matter in the strong lensing region, so this fraction should be slightly smaller than the cosmic ratio of baryonic to total matter).

+We show also as a blue line the result of ignoring the theoretical prediction that the corrugated band is centered on the SCL rather than the MaCL, and using equation (\ref{eq:probi}) with $s$ directly replaced by $r$, rather than equation (\ref{eq:probir}).
+In this case the upper limits would be increased.

 As discussed at the beginning of Section \ref{sec:widths}, we have excluded from this analysis event 6, which similarly to event 11 has a magnified image further from the model MaCL by a factor $\sim 4$ than the predicted width $r_w$ for $\kappa_\star = 0.01 \kappa_0$, because of the model uncertainty in the true separation from the MaCL.
-Had we included this event, the $3\sigma$ upper limit on $\kappa_b$ increases only to $\kappa_b < 0.022$.
+Had we included this event, the $3\sigma$ upper limit on $\kappa_b$ increases only to $\kappa_b < 0.013$.